A Charged and Neutral Spin-$4$ Currents in the Grassmannian-like Coset Model

-\centerline{\bf Abstract} By calculating the second order pole in the operator product expansion (OPE) between the charged spin-$3$ current and the neutral spin-$3$ current, we determine the primary charged spin-$4$ current.
-Similarly by computing the second order pole in the OPE between the neutral spin-$3$ current and itself, we obtain the primary neutral spin-$4$ current.
-We determine the OPE between the charged spin-$2$ current and the charged spin-$3$ current for generic parameters and the infinity limit of the level $k$ (one of the parameters) is also given for this OPE.
-In particular, the above primary charged spin-$4$ current occurs at the first order pole of this OPE for generic parameters.
-We also check that the above primary charged and neutral spin-$4$ currents occur at the second order pole of the OPE between the charged spin-$3$ current and itself for fixed parameters.
+\centerline{\bf Abstract} By calculating the second order pole in the operator product expansion (OPE) of the charged spin-$3$ current with the neutral spin-$3$ current in the Grassmannian-like coset model, we determine the primary charged spin-$4$ current.
+Similarly, by computing the second order pole in the OPE of the neutral spin-$3$ current with itself, we obtain the primary neutral spin-$4$ current.
+We determine the OPE of the charged spin-$2$ current with the charged spin-$3$ current for generic parameters and the large $k$ (one of the parameters) limit is also obtained for this OPE.
+In particular, the above primary charged spin-$4$ current appears in the first order pole of this OPE for generic parameters.
+We also check that the above primary charged and neutral spin-$4$ currents occur at the second order pole in the OPE of the charged spin-$3$ current with itself for fixed parameters.

 \baselineskip=18pt

 {\arabic{section}\mbox{.}\arabic{equation}}